SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 * * *

-## 0.2 Disclaimers
+## 0.2 Copyright and Trademark Disclaimers

-We don't own the rights to use the term "Soundfont," so the term SF is used instead.

-The trademark rights to the term "Soundfont" belong to Creative Technology Ltd.
+SoundFont® is a registered trademark of Creative Technology Ltd.

+To avoid confusion with the official SoundFont standard, the file format is referred throughout to as "SF" and/or "SFe".

-That being said, "soundfont" is rapidly becoming a genericised word via the actions of the VGM (video game music) and lightsaber communities (despite the lightsaber community not using .sf2 files, and misusing the term for another format).
+That being said, "soundfont" is rapidly becoming a genericised word via the actions of the VGM (video game music) and lightsaber communities.
+If you are a member of the VGM, lightsaber, or another community, by not appropriating "SoundFont" for your unrelated formats, you can help keep the meaning of the trademark.

-We urge rights holders (Creative Technology Ltd.) to prevent the lightsaber community from appropriating the trademark for their unrelated format.

-All excerpts from the SF 2.04 specification are copyrighted by E-mu Systems or Creative Technology Ltd, and are only used for reference.
-Everything should fall under fair use rights.

-We are confident that the base file format is not copyrightable, but we are able to take this document down if necessary.
+Any excerpts from the SF 2.04 specification are copyrighted by Creative Technology Ltd, and are only used for reference.
+However, we are confident that the base file format is not copyrightable.

-This is a draft.
-Expect errors, and feel free to report them.
-Sylvia-leaf has access to a computer with a Sound Blaster X-Fi Titanium, so they will be able to test or reproduce any issues found on real hardware.

-Do not use "draft" specifications (version number x.y.zL) to base final products on.
-Always refer to a "final" specification (version number x.yL).

 * * *